PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 ") }}

-## Step 4: Create neovim light edition
+## Step 4: Create Neovim light edition

 In the light edition, I will demonstrate how to add plugins and configure them easily.
 We will add the nvim-tree plugin and enable line numbers.